vignkri/vignesh/content/posts/power-consumption.md

 ![Hourly weekday power consumption](/images/04-hourly-weekday-power-consumption.png)

 There is a clear difference in how energy is consumed during weekends and weekdays.
 However, there are some outliers that are also interesting.
 Considering this is approximately 2-months of data, there are occasions when there is usage during the day (one / two lines) and similarly late in the evening.
-The best way to visualise the outliers is visualise how data behaves during weekdays and weekends.
+The best way to visualise the outliers is to see how data behaves during weekdays and weekends.
 A simple assumption on the outliers are:

 1. During weekdays, outliers are during the **middle of the workday**.
 2. During weekends, the outliers are **early during the day** or during the **evening hours**.